kopos/ifsc/README.md

 # ifsc

+A simple microservice to help validate IFSC codes.

 Based on the amazing [IFSC dataset][dataset] provided by [RazorPay][repo], this is a clojure micro-service providing only 3 API endpoints.
 The API end points closely mimic the Elixir server supplied in the [RazorPay Repo][repo]

+IFSC data is stored in an embedded H2 database (ifsc.db) in the repo itself.

+Few other data related to branches are loaded from files into atoms.

 ## Usage